-Jim Brannigan is sent to London to bring back an American mobster who is being held for extradition but when he arrives he has been kidnapped which was set up by his lawyer.
-Brannigan in his American Irish way brings American law to the people of Scotland Yard in order to recapture this mobster with both A price tag on his head and a stuffy old London cop to contend with.
-Written by
+Jim Brannigan is sent to London to bring back an American mobster who is being held for extradition, but when he arrives, he has been kidnapped, which was set up by his lawyer.
+Brannigan, in his American Irish way, brings American law to the people of Scotland Yard in order to recapture this mobster with a price tag on his head and a stuffy old London cop with whom to contend.

 Christopher D. Ryan <email@example.com>

 Detective-Lieutenant Brannigan is in London...God save the Queen!

 In World War II he was among the last British soldiers to be evacuated from France.
 His company walked to Dieppe past advancing German motorized units who assumed they were POWs as heading deeper into the German lines.
 Dieppe had not been captured as the Germans were advancing on Dunkirk, and the soldiers were able to board a coal barge back to Great Britain, but had to abandon all their equipment due to the numbers of soldiers boarding.
 See more